Ralph Alabi

 at Guinness, including 13 years as the chairman.

 Early life

 Ralph was born to a traditional Akure family, and was, as documented in his book, related to the royal Adesida Family of Akure.
-He lived with his great-grandmother, Eyelori (Queen) Faromibi Adesida, one of the wives of Oba Afunbiowo Adeside (former Deji of Akure), until he was 16 years of age.
+He lived with his great-grandmother, Eyelori (Queen) Faromibi Adesida, one of the wives of Oba Afunbiowo Adesida (former Deji of Akure), until he was 16 years of age.

 After primary school in 1956, Ralph Alabi attended St. Joseph's College, Ondo (1957–1961), where he received a scholarship from the Akure District Council.
 After receiving an ordinary diploma in mechanical engineering at the technical college, Ibadan (now Ibadan Polytechnic) and the City and Guild of London Certificate, Ralph enrolled at the Hendon College of Technology in London (now Middlesex University) on a Guinness scholarship on an HND programme, but was later transferred to a degree class due to high performance.
 He subsequently graduated with a Bachelor of Science degree in Mechanical Engineering.